USPTO/USPTO-DS-Theme/README.md

 # USPTO Design System v2.x Theme (usptostrap)
 The USPTO's Design System Theme, an open source design library based on the United States Web Design System (USWDS) and Bootstrap 4.

-This theme library is currently in Beta and we welcome your [feedback](https://github.com/USPTO/USPTO-DS-Theme/issues)!
+We welcome your [feedback](https://github.com/USPTO/USPTO-DS-Theme/issues) on this design library!

 - Supporting an older and/or legacy application?
 Take a look at version 1.x of our [UI Design Library](https://github.com/USPTO/designpatterns).
 - Looking for UX tools and assets to support software development?
 Check out our UX [resources site](https://github.com/USPTO/USPTO-DS-for-Designers) - Coming soon.